Payum/Payum/docs/di/framework-integration.md

 To have one of your own services injected into a gateway's actions, register it with `addGlobalService()` as well — Payum cannot discover the ids of a container that does not list its entries.

-The same is true of a Twig environment registered under `twig.env` — see [Supplying your own Twig environment](../gateways/templates.md#supplying-your-own-twig-environment).
+A Twig environment registered under `twig.env` needs `addGlobalService()` regardless of how this container reports its entries — see
+[Supplying your own Twig environment](../gateways/templates.md#supplying-your-own-twig-environment).

 ## Best Practices